With left-handers the conflict is transferred to the other brain hemisphere

 , has been sleeping in a casket for over ten years.
 The Goth lifestyle certainly attracts folks that are in a Postmortal Constellation.

-Click here for the transcript of the German translation).
+Click here for the transcript of the English translation.

 A moderate Postmortal Constellation creates a strong intellectual, artistic, or spiritual interest in death.
 Due to the constellation, the person is irresistibly drawn to read literature or watch documentaries about death and the afterlife.
 During the period of a Postmortal Constellation, a writer is compelled to write fictional work about death, a composer to compose a requiem or songs about death, a painter to paint images of and around death.
 A researcher might become passionately committed to the study of death and dying.
 With a continuing constellation such a passion lasts for a lifetime.